oshyshko/clj-perf/README.md

 (time (dotimes [i mm] (doseq [k sym-keys] (m k))))
 ```

-Running this code with Clojure 1.3 and 1.4 yields some interesting output (depends on your machine).
+Running this code with Clojure 1.3 and 1.4 yields some interesting output (actual numbers depend on your machine).

 ```
 $ lein run-all